Ask for more info

 Also if your child needs calpol they are not well enough to come to playgroup so please keep at home until they are better - this helps prevent the spread of illness with the setting for both children AND STAFF.

 If your child has an infectious illness [such as chicken pox, impetigo] or head lice for e.g. please inform us so we can let other parents know there is a case at Playgroup and they can be made aware [This will be anonymous] Please also ask re: period of exclusion from Playgroup needed, if applicable.
 We follow NHS/HPA guidelines for exclusion periods.

-Please try to avoid dressing your child in tights or trousers or with belts that your child cannot manage.
+Please try to avoid dressing your child in tights, skinny jeans or trousers with belts that your child cannot manage.
 We help all children, as needed, to use the toilet but we do try to encourage independence at all times.
 Also we would appreciate children’s shoes to have velcro or buckle fastening rather than shoe laces – again to help promote children’s independence.

 We use aprons for painting and gluing but occasionally clothes do get marks on them, so please do not put children in their best clothes.
 [We always try to use washable paints and glue]